sinasun/web-crawler/README.md

 # Web Crawler

-This is a multithread chatroom project built with C++ using sockets and mutexes.
+The WebCrawler is a Python script that allows you to crawl websites and extract data from them.
+It provides a command-line interface for easy configuration and usage.

 ## Table of Contents